Quantitative easing is a tool that encourages spending and investment—helping us to achieve our inflation target by stabilizing the economy.

 Where we buy the bonds

 As part of our normal operations, we buy bonds directly from the government to help us balance the stock of bank notes that exists on our balance sheet.
-But under QE, we buy bonds only on the secondary market.
-This means we buy bonds that have already been sold by the government to banks and other financial institutions.
+But under QE, we buy bonds only on the open market.
+QE doesn’t finance government spending, because we buy bonds that have already been sold by the government to banks and other financial institutions.

 Here’s how it works: